zuozhenggh/learning-library/content-management-library/apex-integration/content-capture/content-capture.md

 ## Summary

 This completes this lab.
-At this point, you know how to configure Capture procedure to automate content ingestion from email account and store it in content repository along with meta-data.You may now **proceed to the next lab**.
+At this point, you know how to configure Capture procedure to automate content ingestion from email account and store it in content repository along with meta-data.
+You may now **proceed to the next lab**.
 ## Learn More

 * [Content Capture Quick Tour](https://docs.oracle.com/en/cloud/paas/content-cloud/capturing-content/get-know-content-capture-procedures-page.html)